 Heidi hasn’t always been a lawyer.
 She grew up in Decorah, Iowa, finishing high school in Orange County.
 She attended college at the University of California in Santa Cruz, majoring in Social Psychology.
 Before attending law school, she taught bilingual preschool in San Francisco, directed a shelter for refugee and immigrant men in the Mission District, and gave birth to three children.

-Heidi is blessed to have three remarkable children, presently living on both the east and west coasts.
+Heidi is blessed to have a grandson and three remarkable children, presently living on both the east and west coasts.
 Parenting was her most challenging and is her most enjoyable endeavor.
 She adores her two daughters, both passionate, intelligent, well-educated, strong and independent young women (acclaimed artists, active political citizens and brilliant, summa-cum-laude students).
-Heidi is proud of her determined, remarkable (and decorated) son, who has served in the U.S. Army at -deploying twice to Afghanistan and once to Haiti, studied at Cabrillo College, graduated from UC Berkeley and is studying law at Georgetown.
+Heidi is proud of her determined, remarkable (and decorated) son, whose resume includes the U.S. Army, Cabrillo College, UC Berkeley, and who graduates with his Juris Doctor in May 2020 from Georgetown Law School.

 In her free time, Heidi enjoys traveling, biking, walking, skiing, and stand-up paddling.